emmygozi/Fastchop/README.md

 * git clone
   [Fastchop](https://github.com/emmygozi/Fastchop.git)
 * Run `npm install or yarn install` to install packages
+* Run `npm run createtables or yarn createtables ` to setup local database
-* Run `npm start or yarn start` to start the server
+* Run `npm run start or yarn start` to start the server
 * Navigate to [localhost:8000](http://localhost:8000/) in browser to access the application